ToolJet/ToolJet/docs/docs/widgets/calendar.md

 ## General
 #### Tooltip

 A Tooltip is often used to specify extra information about something when the user hovers the mouse pointer over the widget.
-Under the <b>General</b> accordion,you can set the value in the string format.
+Under the <b>General</b> accordion, you can set the value in the string format.
 Now hovering over the widget will display the string as the tooltip.

 </div>